hassanbadru/art_logic_2/README.md

 ## Features
 * User can input a un-encoded string that contains the instructions they want to execute with hexadecimal parameters
 * The app takes in the string and computes result if valid
+* If the pen is moved while it is down, we draw along the line of motion in the current color.
+* If the pen is moved while it is up, no drawing is done
 * Result are displayed in two forms:
     > **Textual:** Shows all commands and effects on new positions in text form